tianyiniu/RotBench/README.md

 ## API Keys

-To run call proprietary models, ensure you replace the placeholder API keys in `.env`
+To run experiments with proprietary models, make sure to first replace the placeholder API keys in `.env`

 ## Data Download